MonBjo/discord_bot/README.md

     - [ ] Updated messages
     - [ ] A user leaves the server
 - [ ] Some small game maybe?
-- [ ] Search the minecraft wiki (maybe it would be possible to search the wiki from the game?)
+- [ ] Search a wiki (maybe it would be possible to search the wiki from the game?)
 - [ ] Reaction / command roles for members to assign to themself
     - [ ] Prononuns
     - [ ] Open to DMs / Ask before DMs / No DMs
     - [ ] Languages they speak
+    - [ ] Type of gamer Chill / Builder / Collector / Acevement hunter / Fighter / Explorer / AFKer / Digger

 ## Things I've learned so far in school and how I apply it in my code